 Steele wrote again, February 21st in an email.

-OVD visit to U.S. Steele told Orr that he had talked to Waldman and Paul Hauser, who was uh Dara Poska's law London lawyer, and Steele reported that there would be a U.S. government meeting on Deropaska that week.
+OVD, visit to U.S. Steele told Orr that he had talked to Waldman and Paul Hauser, who was Daripasca's London lawyer, and Steele reported that there would be a U.S. government meeting on Daripasca that week, quote, an interagency meeting on him this week, which I guess you will be attending.

 Sounds like Bruce Orr is colluding with Russia and somebody of questionable character.

-And Steele said he would send the report to a name redacted in the email, as he has asked for legal reasons, I understand for all such reporting be filtered through him to you at DOJ and others.
+And Steele said he would send the report to a name redacted in the email as he has asked for legal reasons, I understand, for all such reporting be filtered through him to you at DOJ and others.

-And Daropaska's rehabilitation was a good thing.
+And Daripasca's rehabilitation was a good thing.

 Steele wrote, We reckon, therefore, that the forthcoming OVD contact represents a good opportunity for the USG.